Motel business plan for starting your own business

 Here are some of the services we are making a part of this motel business plan pdf.

 The main service of the motel will be to provide hotel rooms for weary travelers who are travelling to unknown destinations.

 Dining services will be provided to people who are staying in the hotel or just stopping by to dine in.

 The people in the area who need catering and dining services for functions and parties off the premises can also hire our services.

 As most of the customers of the motel are travelling on a long trip, we will provide car workshop services for the ones who need.

 Marketing Analysis of Motel

-The next step needed to start a motel business successfully is to run a proper and complete marketing analysis of the business.
+The next step needed to start a motel business plan successfully is to run a proper and complete marketing analysis of the business.